What Do Operating Engineer or Construction Equipment Operator Do?

 Are There Job Opportunities for Operating Engineers and Construction Equipment Operators?

-In 2016, there was an estimated number of 371,100 jobs in the United States for Operating Engineer or Construction Equipment Operator.
+There were about 371,100 jobs for Operating Engineer or Construction Equipment Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 45,800 new jobs for Operating Engineer or Construction Equipment Operator by 2026.
-Due to new job openings and attrition, there will be an average of 47,300 job openings in this field each year.
+The BLS estimates 47,300 yearly job openings in this field.

 The states with the most job growth for Operating Engineer or Construction Equipment Operator are Utah, Nevada, and Florida.
 Watch out if you plan on working in Maine, Alaska, or Kentucky.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Operating Engineers and Construction Equipment Operators is somewhere between $31,320 and $84,160.
+The average yearly salary of an Operating Engineer or Construction Equipment Operator ranges between $31,320 and $84,160.

 Operating Engineers and Construction Equipment Operators who work in Illinois, Hawaii, or New Jersey, make the highest salaries.

-Below is a list of the median annual salaries for Operating Engineers and Construction Equipment Operators in different U.S. states.
+How much do Operating Engineers and Construction Equipment Operators make in different U.S. states?

 State | Annual Mean Salary |